zcash/zips/zip-XXXX.rst

 This proposal is based on Matt Luongo's `Decentralizing the Dev Fee`_ proposal, which has similar motivations.
 The major changes are as follows:

-* The Dev Fund slice intended for external recipients (beyond ECC, Zfnd and existing Zfnd grants) may be used to fund ECC if no competitive alternatives present themselves, to mitigate unwarranted loss of existing capabilities.
+* The Dev Fund slice intended for external recipients (beyond ECC, ZF and existing ZF grants) may be used to fund ECC if no competitive alternatives present themselves, to mitigate unwarranted loss of existing capabilities.
 * For simplicity, the above slice is combined with the Foundation's existing grant system; but is accompanied by explicit requirements to achieve its goals, independent advisory input, and a Restricted Funds mechanism to enforce these requirements.
 * The "easing function" coin value cap is removed, in favor of capping each slice at $700k/month funding target.
 Any excess is kept in a reserve, from which it can be withdrawn only to maintain the funding target in the future.
-* Strengthened the transparency and accountability requirements, and harmonized them across ECC, Zfnd and major grantees.
+* Strengthened the transparency and accountability requirements, and harmonized them across ECC, ZF and major grantees.
-* Removed Zfnd's supervisory role in determining the "principal developer", fixing it to be ECC (changing this would be sufficiently dramatic to merit a fork).
+* Removed ZF's supervisory role in determining the "principal developer", fixing it to be ECC (changing this would be sufficiently dramatic to merit a fork).
-* Small differences in prescribed changes to the Zfnd board.
+* Small differences in prescribed changes to the ZF board.
 * Call for, and incentivize, development of decentralized voting and governance.
 * Clarity and brevity.

 .. _Decentralizing the Dev Fee: https://forum.zcashcommunity.com/t/decentralizing-the-dev-fee/35252

 Requirements
 ============